haltu/muuri/README.md

 * **position** &nbsp;&mdash;&nbsp; *element / Muuri.Item / number*
   * To which position should the item be placed to in the new grid?
 You can define the position with an item instance, element or index.
 * **options.appendTo** &nbsp;&mdash;&nbsp; *element*
-  * To which element should the item's element be appended to for the duration of the send animation?
+  * To which element should the item element be appended to for the duration of the send animation?
   * Default value: `document.body`.
+* **options.layoutSender** &nbsp;&mdash;&nbsp; *boolean / function / string*
+  * By default `grid.layout()` is called for the sending grid at the end of this method.
+With this argument you can control the layout call.
+You can disable the layout completely with `false`, or provide a callback function for the layout method, or provide the string `'instant'` to make the layout happen instantly without any animations.
+  * Default value: `true`.
+  * Optional.
-* **options.layout** &nbsp;&mdash;&nbsp; *boolean / function / string*
+* **options.layoutReceiver** &nbsp;&mdash;&nbsp; *boolean / function / string*
-  * By default `grid.layout()` is called at the end of this method, for both grids.
-With this argument you can control the layout calls.
-You can disable the layouts completely with `false`, or provide a callback function that is called when both of the grids have laid out, or provide the string `'instant'` to make the layouts happen instantly without any animations.
+  * By default `grid.layout()` is called for the receiving grid at the end of this method.
+With this argument you can control the layout call.
+You can disable the layout completely with `false`, or provide a callback function for the layout method, or provide the string `'instant'` to make the layout happen instantly without any animations.
   * Default value: `true`.
   * Optional.